stashed/docs/docs/addons/nats/authentications/basic/index.md

 sample-nats-box-785f8458d7-wtnfx:~# exit
 ```

-We have successfully deployed a NATS cluster, created a stream and inserted some sample data into it.
+We have successfully deployed a NATS cluster, created a stream and publish some messages into the stream.
 In the subsequent sections, we are going to backup these data using Stash.

 ## Prepare for Backup